champsupertramp/working-three/README.md

    - If you know how to use bower, just load all dependencies there.
    - To merge scripts and move js files to designate folders, just add your command in `Gruntfile.js`
    - Note: Ask @champsupertramp if you need any help/assistance.
+ - Add your HTML files in the root folder.

 ### @Back-end/WordPress
  - I use `bower`  to load all required dependencies.